Sidi Ould Cheikh Abdallahi: 2008 coup d'etat

-Arab League Assistant Secretary-General Ahmed bin Heli said on 11 August, after returning from Mauritania, that he had asked to meet with Abdallahi but was not allowed to do so.
-Jean Ping, the Chairman of the Commission of the African Union, held talks with Abdel Aziz on 25–26 August, and in a statement on 30 August, the African Union Commission said that Abdel Aziz had committed to releasing Abdallahi during his talks with Ping.
-On 2 September 2008, the Mauritanian Parliament, meeting in a special session, chose four deputies and four senators to sit as a High Court that would try Abdallahi on allegations such as corruption and obstruction of Parliament; however, no further steps have been taken since.
+Arab League Assistant Secretary-General Ahmed bin Heli said on 11 August, after returning from Mauritania, that he had asked to meet with Sidi but was not allowed to do so.
+Jean Ping, the Chairman of the Commission of the African Union, held talks with Mohamed on 25–26 August, and in a statement on 30 August, the African Union Commission said that Mohamed had committed to releasing Sidi during his talks with Ping.
+On 2 September 2008, the Mauritanian Parliament, meeting in a special session, chose four deputies and four senators to sit as a High Court that would try Sidi on allegations such as corruption and obstruction of Parliament; however, no further steps have been taken since.

-Four human rights groups met with Abdallahi, who was still being held by the army, on 19 October.
+Four human rights groups met with Sidi, who was still being held by the Army, on 19 October.
 One of those who met with him said that "his morale was high and he's following the news on the television and the radio" and that he wanted to be allowed to publicly defend his actions as president, as well as meet with supporters.
 He was taken from Nouakchott to his home village of Lemden on 13 November.

-According to the government, Abdallahi agreed to leave politics, but at a news conference on 13 November Abdallahi denied that he had promised the junta anything.
+According to the government, Sidi agreed to leave politics, but at a news conference on 13 November Sidi denied that he had promised the junta anything.
 He also said that being moved to Lemden was meaningless because he "remain[ed] a president under house arrest".
-On 20 November, Abdallahi said in an interview that "once the coup is thwarted" he would "be open to all dialogue to discuss the future of the democratic institutions of the country in the framework of the constitution and the laws of the country".
-In an interview published on 20 December, Abdallahi said that he would not take part in the national consultation meeting planned for 27 December, despite being invited by the junta, as he felt his participation would "legitimise the coup d'etat".
-Abdallahi was taken out of Lemden by security forces in the early hours of 21 December, driven to Nouakchott, and then released on the same day.
+On 20 November, Sidi said in an interview that "once the coup is thwarted" he would "be open to all dialogue to discuss the future of the democratic institutions of the country in the framework of the constitution and the laws of the country".
+In an interview published on 20 December, Sidi said that he would not take part in the national consultation meeting planned for 27 December, despite being invited by the junta, as he felt his participation would "legitimize the coup d'etat".
+Sidi was taken out of Lemden by security forces in the early hours of 21 December, driven to Nouakchott, and then released on the same day.

 Later life

-Abdallahi subsequently returned to Lemden.
+Sidi subsequently returned to Lemden.
 On 22 January 2009, he attempted to travel to Nouakchott to deliver a speech, but his motorcade was stopped by security forces at Wad Naga, outside of the city.
-The security forces said that he was not allowed into Nouakchott with a motorcade, but Abdallahi was unwilling to enter the city without his motorcade and instead chose to return to Lemden.
+The security forces said that he was not allowed into Nouakchott with a motorcade, but Sidi was unwilling to enter the city without his motorcade and instead chose to return to Lemden.

-Abdullah later retired from politics.
-After suffering heart trouble he died in a private clinic in Nouakchott on 22 November 2020.
+Sidi later retired from politics.
+After suffering heart trouble, he died in a private clinic in Nouakchott on 22 November 2020.
 President Mohamed Ould Ghazouani, who had succeeded Aziz in 2019, announced three days of national mourning.